banzekin/my_aliases/README.md

 ## b) Manual Installation

-If you want to install the script by yourself you should perform the following steps:
+If you want to install the script by yourself, perform the following steps:

 1. Unpack all files (in case you have not used "git" command and you have downloaded the file in .zip format)